Back

 Ratio food cost theoretical = SUM (food cost theoretical for each dish x quantity sold for each dish ) / Sales excluding VAT ) x 100

-Use management software integrated into POS system, such as Inpulsegives you direct access to your total theoretical food cost without having to recalculate.
+Using a management software integrated to your POS system, such as Inpulse give you direct access to your total theoretical food cost without having to recalculate.

 - The real food cost